Genivia/RE-flex/doc/index.md

 What is RE/flex?                                                       {#intro}
 ================

+A high-performance C++ regex library and lexical analyzer generator with Unicode support.

+The RE/flex lexical analyzer generator is compatible with standard Flex lexer specifications and integrates seamlessly with Bison parsers.
+The lexical analyzer generator accepts Flex lexer specifications, but also supports indentation anchors, lazy quantifiers, word boundaries, and many other modern features.

+The RE/flex lexical analyzer generator does all the heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison parsers.
+It generates the necessary gluing code depending on the type of Bison parser used, such as advanced "Bison complete parsers".

-RE/flex is the regex-centric, fast lexical analyzer generator with full Unicode support, indentation anchors, lazy quantifiers, word boundaries, and many other modern features.
-RE/flex also includes a fast regex engine written in C++ with options to generate finite state machine tables or direct code to match input more efficiently.
-RE/flex includes a smart input class to normalize input from files, streams, strings, and memory.
-RE/flex is compatible with Bison/Yacc and accepts Flex lexer specifications.
+The high-performance RE/flex regex library is used by the RE/flex lexical analyzer generator to generate finite state machine tables or direct code to scan and search input efficiently.
+RE/flex also includes a smart input class to normalize input from files, streams, strings, and memory to standard UTF-8 streams.

-RE/flex does some heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison in C++.
-The RE/flex code generation tool accepts options to fascilitate seamless integration with Bison by generating the necessary gluing code, such as the C++ source code expected by "Bison complete parsers".

-A summary of features:
+A quick summary of features:

 - faster than Flex++ for typical applications such as tokenization;
 - accepts Flex/Lex lexer specifications, extended to support Unicode;